keitaroyam/servalcat/docs/spa_examples/chrmine.rst

 Note

-* In loggraph, x-axis scale is 1/d^2, while in SPA usually 1/d scale is used.
+* Loggraph uses a 1/d^2 scale on the x-axis, while SPA typically uses 1/d.
-* Sharpened-masked-unsharpened half maps are used for half map FSC (FSC_half) with the mask used in the refinement.
-Currently phase randomisation is not performed.
+* Half map FSC (FSC_half) calculations employ sharpened-masked-unsharpened half maps and the mask used during refinement.
+Phase randomization is currently not performed.
-* FSC_full_sqrt is the estimated correlation between full map and true map: :math:`\sqrt{2{\rm FSC_{half}}/(1+{\rm FSC_{half}})}`.
-If FSC(full,model) is higher than this, it may indicate overfitting (see `Nicholls et al. 2018 <https://doi.org/10.1107/S2059798318007313>`_).
+* FSC_full_sqrt estimates correlation between full map and true map: :math:`\sqrt{2{\rm FSC_{half}}/(1+{\rm FSC_{half}})}`.
+A map-model FSC exceeding this value might indicate overfitting (see `Nicholls et al. 2018 <https://doi.org/10.1107/S2059798318007313>`_).
-* FSC curves are calculated up to Nyquist resolution
+* FSC curves are calculated up to the Nyquist resolution

-refined_fsc.json contains the same data.
-If you want to use external programs to plot FSC (such as R or MS Excel), you can convert it to csv file:
+The refined_fsc.json file contains the same data as the plot.
+To use external programs like R or MS Excel for plotting, you can convert it to a CSV file:

 .. code-block:: console